PeterSels/milp-logic/README.txt

 These are currently: CPLEX, Gurobi, Fico XPress.
 You can extend MipLogic for other servers too of course.
 Solver selection is done prior to building, by changing the defines in the header file libMilpLogic/HasSolver.h.

-To select Cplex, activate:
+To select Cplex, activate the line:
 #define USE_CPLEX_NATIVE

-To select Gurobi, activate:
+To select Gurobi, activate the line:
-define USE_GUROBI_NATIVE
+#define USE_GUROBI_NATIVE

-To define Xpressm activate:
+To select Xpress activate the line:
 #define USE_XPRESS_NATIVE

 Currently, only one of these defines can be active at any time.